jaredsmithse/ynab.cr/README.md

 [![GitHub license](https://img.shields.io/github/license/c910335/mass-spec.svg)](https://github.com/c910335/mass-spec/blob/master/LICENSE)
 [![GitHub release](https://img.shields.io/github/release/jaredsmithse/ynab.svg)](https://github.com/jaredsmithse/ynab/releases)

 This is an API client for YNAB.
-It is still in development and there is a lot to do!
+It has most of the basic operations for fetching your data from YNAB.
+See the issues for this project for missing functionality.
+The primary functionality that still needs implementation is Delta Requests.

 ## Installation